 More recently, Dundee United won the 2009/10 Scottish Cup (their second victory in ten Scottish Cup final appearances).
 But having experienced a period of bad form in the 2015/16 season, United were relegated from the top tier.
 Still, they have always struck me as a competitive side.
 Their current badge, on the other hand, strikes me as uninspiring.
 I consider the design somewhat sloppy and the insignia has very little historical relevance.
 Below is my first attempt at a redesign, published on 20 May 2013:With this first redesign, I decided to stick with the somewhat jarring black and orange colour scheme because it’s been a ‘DUFC’ trademark since the late 1960s.
 But I found the black text on an orange field very unpleasing to the eye.
 I replaced the clunky, emboldened (and overused) Roman typeface with one that I perceived to be more sporty, yet classic.
 I also added the year of their establishment, 1909.
 The lion rampant has been replaced by two dragons for historical reasons, as the former Dundee Hibernian’s original crest was inspired by the Dundee coat of arms, featuring two dragons supporting an entwined ‘DH’.
 This was done away with when the club was renamed Dundee United.
 The lion rampant, which had featured on match programmes from 1956, was incorporated into a badge in 1967.

-My updated design for 2018 retains most of my 2013 redesign, though I have retooled the typeface and border for the sake of clarity and cleanliness and have improved the colour:
+My updated design for 2019 retains most of my 2013 redesign, though I have retooled the typeface and border for the sake of clarity and cleanliness and have improved the colour:

 Because of Dundee United’s place as part of the ‘New Firm’ that dominated Scottish football in the 1980s, the home strip is inspired by the classic Adidas kits worn during that period.
 The away strip is inspired by United shirts from the late 1920s.

 As ever, I am indebted to Dave at Historical Football Kits for some of the historical information used above.